Frozen-Herring/CS-175/docs/index.md

-More specifically our AI is aganet that uses Q-Learningdescribed [here](https://en.wikipedia.org/wiki/Q-learning) with some variations.
+More specifically our AI is agent that uses Q-Learning described [here](https://en.wikipedia.org/wiki/Q-learning) with some variations.
 An example of our update function is below:

 ```python